senzing-garage/file-loader/README.md

  ## Overview

-file-loader is a Python utility to load [Senzing mapped JSON data](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification), once loading is complete [redo records](https://senzing.zendesk.com/hc/en-us/articles/360007475133-Processing-REDO) are processed. file-loader is designed to be run as a Docker container.
+file-loader is a Python utility to load [Senzing mapped JSON data](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification), once loading is complete [redo records](https://senzing.zendesk.com/hc/en-us/articles/360007475133-Processing-REDO) are processed. file-loader can be run as a Docker container or standalone.

 ```console